chpoit/utsushis-charm/README.md

 - `-l <LANG_NAME>` or `--language <LANG_NAME>`: Changes the default language for the recordings.
 Use the list in [Supported languages](#supported-game-language) to know what to enter.
 It only works for the first launch, data in the config file takes priority.
 - `-a <LANG_NAME>` or `--app-language <LANG_NAME>`: Changes the language of the app.
 Use the list in [Supported languages](#supported-game-language) to know what to enter.
 It only works for the first launch, data in the config file takes priority.
 - `--reset`: Resets data in the config.
 Currently forces the language to be overwritten in config with `-a` and `-l` arguments.
+- `-t <TESSERACT_DIRECTORY>` or `--tesseract <TESSERACT_DIRECTORY>`: When you want to pass a custom tesseract location.
+It is saved to the config.
+Pass either the dll or .so.X file, or the directory containing it.